natebarksdale/natebarksdale.github.io/output/2018-09-24-chemistry-to-life.md

 coordinates: [51.509865, -0.118092]
 ---

-For the John Templeton Foundation, I wrote about the enigmatic origins of life and the chemical conundrums that puzzle today's scientists.
+For the John Templeton Foundation, I wrote about the origins of life and the chemical conundrums that puzzle today's scientists.

 > The philosopher Søren Kierkegaard famously referred to paradoxes as “grandiose thoughts in embryo.”
 When a paradox creates a logical roadblock in a given line of thinking, Kierkegaard saw that it could hold the potential for a profound breakthrough.
 >